temuair/fot/docs/classes/priest_guide.md

 As it is possible to [upgrade items](../../crafting/upgrades) so that they give extra stats, it may be easier to create upgraded gear sets, or borrow existing sets from other players.
 For example, with a full set of +10 gear, you will likely not need any fragments.

-If you choose to create upgraded gear for yourself, it is recommended that you start with chest armour and Hy-Brasyl belt, as these items slots typically do not provide stats normally, and you'll immediately get a benefit when upgrading them to +5.
+If you choose to create upgraded gear for yourself, it is recommended that you start with chest armour and a Hy-Brasyl belt, as these items slots typically do not provide stats normally, and you'll immediately get a benefit when upgrading them to +5.

 ### Checklist

 - All skills and spells known.
 - Select a religion and get the [god's relic](../../knowledge/religion#priest-relics).
 - Choose all your [class specializations](../specializations#priest).
+- Lower weight and equip armour.
+- Lock weapon and armour in options (F4).

 ## Recommendations